 Such manipulations with shut-off valves make the process safe and dry without any mess and discomfort.

 Turn off the Drain Pipes from the Drain’s Tailpiece and Disconnect It

 Using a basket strainer wrench lose this connection ring, which connects the pipe and the sink drain, by moving the wrench anticlockwise.
 When the wrench makes it lose you can continue turning it anticlockwise by your hand, it will be easier and more comfortable.

-If tailpieces are fixed with a sink drain strainer by threads on both of these parts which connect and lock them, unscrew them by a wrench and remove the pipe from the drain strainer.
+If tailpieces are fixed with a sink drain strainer by threads on both of these parts which connect and lock them, unscrew them with a wrench and remove the pipe from the drain strainer.

 Unscrew the Lock Nut

 The locking nut is usually fixed tightly.
-If you found that sink drain is leaking, try to find the reason in the following components.
-Check the quality of the plumber’s putty or the rubber washers, also ensure yourself that the lock nut fixed tightly enough.
+If you found that the sink drain is leaking, try to find the reason in the following components.
+Check the quality of the plumber’s putty or the rubber washers, also ensure that the lock nut fixed tightly enough.

 The Penetrating Oil usage

 All metal items connecting with water can get rusty.
 The lock nut made from metal is not an exception.
 A humid environment can spoil it and destroy your kitchen sink work.
-If removing sink drain you find the lock nut rusty use the penetration oil.
+If removing the sink drain you find the lock nut rusty use the penetration oil.
 You need to use it to lose the rusty lock nut.
-However the penetrating oil needs time to act, that’s why you may spill it and leave for a couple of hours or the better idea to do it at night, before starting the sink drain replacement.
+However the penetrating oil needs time to act, that’s why you may spill it and leave for a couple of hours, or the better idea to do it at night, before starting the sink drain replacement.

 In the morning the drops of penetrating oil will be soaked well by lock nut thread and you can easily unscrew it by the wrench or your hands.